kevinschaich/react-full-stack-starter/README.md

 const url = 'mongodb://localhost:27017/database-name-here';
 ```

-Near the bottom of `server.js`, modify the `/api` route to return data dynamically from your DB:
+Near the bottom of `server.js`, modify the `/api` route to return data from your DB:

 ```javascript
 app.get('/api', (req, res) => {